Last updated:

 Dean Ariola

-When playing on softer pitches, especially during the winter months when you are more likely to be playing in the rain, you are going to want a pair of Soft Ground football boots, with removable metal football boot studs.
+When playing on softer pitches, especially during the winter months when you are more likely to be playing in the rain, you are going to want a pair of Soft Ground boots, with removable metal football boot studs.
 Check out the most popular pairs on the site below:

 Soft Ground & Muddy Pitch Boots